Superego (podcast): Concept

-Superego is an improvised, absurdist sketch comedy podcast presented as a collection of case studies prefaced by "doctors" as a primary example of a particular disorder.
-Nearly all the sketches are completely improvised in each recording session, typically with one or two characters at the center and the rest of the cast reacting to that set-up.
+Superego is an improvised absurdist sketch comedy podcast presented as a collection of case studies prefaced by "doctors" as a primary example of a particular disorder.
+Nearly all the sketches are improvised in each recording session, typically with one or two characters at the center and the rest of the cast reacting to that set-up.
 The segments generally run 5–10 minutes unedited and Gourley edits them down to a 3-5 minute show length.

 The podcast is presented in an enhanced format that allows listeners to pick a chapter and provides additional visual content.

 History

 Superego was developed by Jeremy Carter and Matt Gourley, who met at a ComedySportz tournament in the mid-1990s and were founding contributors to Channel 101 where their show, Ultraforce, was a number one series.
 After finding the video production process to be a burden, they hit upon the idea of audio sketches as a less production-intensive medium.
-At a bar on the day after Christmas in 2005, Carter and Gourley first came up with the idea of a "Godcast"; the idea then transformed into a clinic for personality disorders in order to grant more improvisational freedom.
+At a bar on the day after Christmas in 2005, Carter and Gourley came up with the idea of a "Godcast"; the idea then transformed into a clinic for personality disorders in order to grant more improvisational freedom.

 The podcast debuted in 2006.
-Mark McConville joined the podcast permanently in season 2 after having guested during the show's first season.
-Jeff Crocker also joined and brought his skills as a video producer.
+Mark McConville joined the podcast in season 2 after having guested during the show's first season.
+Jeff Crocker joined and brought his skills as a video producer.
 Most of the podcast's music is produced by James Bladon.

-On July 17, 2014 Superego announced the addition of Paul F. Tompkins as an official member and the departure of Crocker.
+On July 17, 2014 Superego announced the addition of Paul F. Tompkins as a member and the departure of Crocker.